rdvnnl/kotlin-web-site/docs/topics/properties.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3" id="kotlin-access-properties"}

-You don't have to initialize a property straight away.
+You don't have to initialize a property immediately.
 It can be [initialized later](#late-initialized-properties-and-variables), like the `email` property in the `ContactInfo` interface.
 Declaring the property type is optional if it can be inferred from the initializer or the getter's return type:

 ```kotlin